limallucas96/KPermission/README.md

 **NOTE**

- 1. If your application targets SDK 29 or higher , then be sure to listen for `GRANTED_EVER` and `GRANTED_IN_APP` results, since the user might not grant you background access.
+ 1. If your application targets SDK 29 or higher , and your permission list DO contain any background permission, then be sure to listen for `GRANTED_EVER` and `GRANTED_IN_APP` results, since the user might not grant you background access.

- 2. If your application targets SDK 29 or higher , and your permission list do contain any background permission, then the result should automatically be `GRANTED_EVER` (Check section #2)
+ 2. If your application targets SDK 29 or higher , and your permission list do NOT contain any background permission, then the result should automatically be `GRANTED_EVER`

  3. If your application targets SDK 28 or less, then `GRANTED_EVER` result should be enough.